 We picked this area primarily because of the neighborhood K-8 school.
-Through her organization, Keri has taught music there for six years and has become friends with many of the teachers and parents.
-She jokes that her students are her personal army of future babysitters and loves being part of the community.
+Keri has taught music there for seven years and has become friends with many of the teachers and parents.
+She loves being part of the community.

 When we look over the fence in our backyard on summer evenings, we see tall redwood trees and stars – it feels like we’re camping at home.
 Our back and side yards are filled with strawberry, tomato, peas, beans, artichokes and other vegetables, lemon, lime and orange trees, and lots of flowers.
 Nickolai can’t wait to help our child develop their own green thumb during his summer breaks at home.

 We love our cozy house, with enough space for our child to have their own room, grandparents to stay for extended visits, and everyone to gather around to watch movies, read, play games, or cook waffles on the weekends.